-One of the biggest situations in life I’ve found that people worry about is the change that happens in a family when their first baby is on the way.
+One of the biggest situations I’ve found that people worry about in their lives is the change that happens in a family when their first baby is on the way.
 Even with the excitement of the great news, many couples are very apprehensive about the fact that things will change and never again be the same.

-Well, it is 100 percent true.
+Well, it is 100% true.
 So many things change once a baby arrives, but they are by and large good changes.
-Sure, you might miss out on some sleep for a while; but once you hold that tiny miracle in your hands, you wonder how you ever survived without them, and your perspective changes on so many things.
+Sure, you might miss out on some sleep for a while; but once you hold that tiny miracle in your hands, you wonder how you ever survived without them.

 Like building a family, some changes are just evidence that your life is moving forward to a new stage—a stage full of new adventures and experiences.
-Why does change scare you?
+So why does change scare you?
 It could be because you haven’t properly shaped your thinking.
-Here are a few pointers for managing a proper mindset.
+Here are a few pointers for managing a proper mindset:

 1. Ask for help.

-A key factor to dealing with change is asking for help.
-Examine your family, your friends and your team, and determine those people who would be most equipped to help you with your current life changes.
-I believe that when you do, there will be a lot of people who care about you and will be willing to help you figure out how to respond to the changes.
+A key factor in dealing with change is asking for help.
+Examine your family, your friends and your team, and determine those people who would be best equipped to help you with your current life changes.
+I believe that when you do, you will find that there are a lot of people who care about you and are willing to help you figure out how to respond to the changes.